-DOWNERS GROVE, IL - To help locate children if they go missing and protect them when they are traveling, the Illinois Tollway and Illinois State Police District 15 are teaming up to host free Kids Identification and Safety Seat (K.I.S.S.) events throughout Northern Illinois.
-Eleven events are scheduled for 2016 to provide free kids' ID cards and inspect and install child safety seats, with a goal of keeping children safe and parents worry-free, every trip, every time.
+DOWNERS GROVE, IL - To help locate children if they go missing and protect them when they are traveling, the Illinois Tollway and Illinois State Police District 15 are hosting a free Kids Identification and Safety Seat (K.I.S.S.) event this Saturday at the Kohl Children's Museum in Glenview to provide free kids' ID cards and inspect and install child safety seats, with a goal of keeping children safe and parents worry-free, every trip, every time.